daniel-keogh/graph-theory/OVERVIEW.md

 #### Using Python

-You should now be able to execute Python scripts by simple running the `python` command followed by the name of the script you want to run.
+You should now be able to execute Python scripts by simply running the `python` command followed by the name of the script you want to run.
 By installing Python you will also have access to a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) enviroment, wherein you can execute simple Python commands.

 ![Python REPL][repl]